Doctors Note Logo

 Important Safety Info: How to Recognize a Medical Emergency Post-Cleanse

-Many people tolerate colon cleanses well with only mild cramping, bloating, fatigue, or loose stools that improve within hours to a day.
-However, severe, persistent abdominal pain, fever over 100.4°F, a hard, swollen belly, continuous vomiting, dizziness, rapid heartbeat, or confusion could signal a life-threatening emergency like a bowel perforation and require immediate medical attention.
+Most people tolerate colon cleanses without serious problems, experiencing only mild side effects like cramping, bloating, fatigue, or loose stools that resolve within a few hours to a day.
+However, certain symptoms after a colon cleanse can signal a medical emergency and should never be ignored.
+Severe or persistent abdominal pain, a fever over 100.4°F, a hard or swollen belly, continuous vomiting, dizziness, a rapid heartbeat, or confusion may indicate a life-threatening condition such as bowel perforation, dehydration, or severe electrolyte imbalance—all of which require immediate medical care.

 answer background